CAMEO: Collection of Multilingual Emotional Speech Corpora: Benchmark Results

-Table~\ref{tab:results-overall} summarizes the overall results, which were measured using the macro-averaged F1 score, weighted F1 score, and accuracy.
-As predicted, the overall performance was limited.
-The best results were obtained with Qwen2-Audio, which achieved an F1 macro score of only $0.191\pm 0.0062$.
-This further indicates the difficulty of this task in a zero-shot approach.
+Table~\ref{tab:results-overall} reports the overall performance using macro-averaged F1 score, weighted F1 score, and accuracy.
+Performance remained low across all models and temperatures, highlighting the difficulty of multilingual speech emotion recognition in a zero-shot setting.
+The best-performing system was Qwen2-Audio, which achieved a macro F1 score of~0.20 at a temperature of~0.0.
+Though modest, this result is consistent with the absence of task-specific fine-tuning and emphasizes the difficulty of mapping acoustic emotion cues to specific labels across languages using general-purpose AudioLLMs.

-Table~\ref{tab:results-language} shows the F1 macro scores obtained by the models at a given temperature setting for each language.
-Qwen2-Audio consistently outperformed the other systems across all languages.
-The notably higher scores achieved by Qwen2-Audio on English, French, and German and by Ultravox on French and German raise the question of possible contamination.
+Table~\ref{tab:results-language} shows the macro F1 scores for each language at a fixed temperature.
+Qwen2-Audio consistently outperformed the other models across all evaluated languages, suggesting stronger generalization capabilities or broader exposure to emotionally annotated speech during pretraining.
+Qwen2-Audio demonstrated notably higher performance for English, French, and German.
+Ultravox also demonstrated higher performance for French and German, albeit to a lesser extent.
+These results suggest the possibility of data contamination, especially since these languages are well represented in publicly available emotional speech corpora.

-This concern can be investigated by examining Table~\ref{tab:results-dataset}, which reports the F1 macro scores per dataset.
-Qwen2-Audio achieved high scores on CREMA-D ($0.808\pm 0.0089$), eNTERFACE ($0.540\pm 0.0264$), and RAVDESS ($0.725\pm 0.0154$), which suggests that these datasets may have been encountered during training or fine-tuning.
-Similarly, Ultravox exhibited superior scores on eNTERFACE ($0.787\pm 0.0235$) and Oreau ($0.575\pm 0.0441$), which may imply a similar overlap.
+To investigate potential overlap effects, macro F1 scores were computed at the dataset level.
+Qwen2-Audio performed substantially better on CREMA-D~(0.80), RAVDESS~(0.73), and eNTERFACE~(0.54).
+A similar pattern was observed for Ultravox, which showed elevated performance on eNTERFACE~(0.79) and Or\'eau~(0.58).
+Since these datasets are widely used benchmarks in SER, the results suggest that they were likely encountered during training or fine-tuning.

-Table~\ref{tab:results-emotion} shows the F1 scores across individual emotional states.
-The top part of the table focuses on the seven primary emotions, and the bottom part includes all the other annotated states.
-Interestingly, considering primary emotions, the systems performed best for sadness, and worst for neutrality, despite the narrative nature of neutral speech.
-In case of secondary emotional states, highest average results were obtained for assertiveness, and the lowest for excitement.
+Table~\ref{tab:results-emotion} shows F1 scores for the sever primary emotional states.
+Sadness was the most reliably recognized emotion across all systems, while neutral speech was the most challenging.
+This may be due to the fact that sadness often exhibits more stable and distinctive acoustic cues, such as reduced pitch variation and slower tempo.
+In contrast, neutral speech is inherently heterogeneous and often acoustically overlaps with low-arousal emotional states.
+Despite its narrative or conversational nature, the lack of salient prosodic markers likely contributes to frequent misclassification.